nicolalenee/zookeepr/README.md

   }
 });
 ```

 Here, we set up the route and determine the ID of the animal so that we can insert it in the proper index within the array.
-We validate the information that is submitted by the user to ensure that we have no missing data, then we call our function to update the animals array and the coinciding json file.
+We validate the information that is submitted by the user to ensure that we have no missing data, then we call our function to update the animals array and the coinciding JSON file.